This might multiply your heart attack risk by 13 times

-It’s no secret stress can be a large factor in many health problems, but a recent study has shown the extent to which it can hurt your heart.
+It’s no secret stress can be a large factor in many health problems, but a study has shown the extent to which it can hurt your heart.

 For example, the risk of a heart attack tripled if a patient had experienced any level of depression from mild to extremely severe in the previous month compared to those with no depression.